Stop Being So Damn Available

 Editor’s Note: Off-Script—the why, what, and oh sh*t moments behind this article.

-Not as something we offer when we have the capacity, but as proof of who we are.
+Women aren’t expected to be available because we have the capacity.
+We’re expected to be available because being available is how we prove we’re good.
 A woman who doesn’t respond quickly is negligent.
 A woman who goes quiet by choice is difficult.
-A woman who protects her time is selfish, or checked out, or thinks she’s too important for the people who need her.
+A woman who protects her time is selfish, full of herself, or my favorite—checked out.

 "I'm exhausted of being everyone's emotional ATM."
 Genius.